research

 INTERESTS

 My main areas of interest are epistemology and the history of modern philosophy.
 In both cases, my primary topic is skepticism, the view or feeling that we know very little.
 My research addresses questions like: How can we talk to people who are deeply and radically skeptical?
 What kinds of considerations or arguments could lead skeptics to change their mind?
-Where does their skepticism come from?
+Where does skepticism come from, and in what ways can it be healthy or harmful?
 I treat these as live philosophical questions.
 But my approach is informed by historical treatments of skepticism, especially those of Hume and Kant.

-I am also interested in the philosophy of perception, philosophy of action, moral psychology, Hellenistic philosophy, early modern feminism, the history of medicine, and existentialism.
+I am also interested in the philosophy of perception, philosophy of action, moral psychology, Hellenistic philosophy, early modern feminism, the history of medicine, existentialism, and Zen.

 ARTICLES